google/skywater-pdk/docs/rules/periphery-rules.rst

      -
      -
    * - :drc_rule:`(x.22)`
-     - No floating interconnects (poly, li1, met1-met5) or capm allowed; Rule flags interconnects with no path to poly, difftap or metal pins.
+     - | No floating interconnects (poly, li1, met1-met5) or capm allowed; Rule flags interconnects with no path to poly, difftap or metal pins.
 Exempt floating layers can be excluded using poly_float, li1_float, m1_float, m2_float, m3_float, m4_float and m5_float text labels.
-Also flags an error if these text labels are placed on connected layers (not floating) and if the labels are not over the appropriate metal layer.  \nIf floating interconnects need to be connected at a higher level (Parent IP or Full chip), such floating interconnects can be exempted using poly_tie, li1_tie, m1_tie, m2_tie, m3_tie, m4_tie and m5_tie text labels.\nIt is the responsibility of the IP owner and chip/product owner to communicate and agree to the node each of these texted lines is connected to, if there is any risk to how a line is tied, and to what node.\nOnly metals outside :drc_tag:`areaid.stdcell` are checked.\n
+Also flags an error if these text labels are placed on connected layers (not floating) and if the labels are not over the appropriate metal layer.
+       | If floating interconnects need to be connected at a higher level (Parent IP or Full chip), such floating interconnects can be exempted using poly_tie, li1_tie, m1_tie, m2_tie, m3_tie, m4_tie and m5_tie text labels.
+       | It is the responsibility of the IP owner and chip/product owner to communicate and agree to the node each of these texted lines is connected to, if there is any risk to how a line is tied, and to what node.
+       | Only metals outside :drc_tag:`areaid.stdcell` are checked.
+       |
        The following are exempt from x.22 violations: _techCD_ , inductor.dg, modulecut, capacitors and s8blerf
        The 'notPublicCell' switch will deactivate this rule
      - :drc_flag:`RC`
      -
    * - :drc_rule:`(x.23a)`